gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/mid-term summary.md

  * is when a crawler re-visits the same page over and over again
 ## Handing Spam
 * The first generation of spam consisted of pages with a high number of repeated terms, so as to score high on search engines that ranked by word frequency
-* Cloacking: The second generation of spam used a technique called cloaking;
+* Cloaking: The second generation of spam used a technique called cloaking;
 When the web server detects a request from a crawler, it returns a different page than the page it returns from a user request

 * Doorway: A third generation, called a doorway page, contains text and metadata chosen to rank highly on certain search keywords, but when a browser requests the doorway page it instead gets a more “commercial” page

+## two impropre technique used to enhance a web pages ranking in search result
+* Cloaking: The second generation of spam used a technique called cloaking;
+When the web server detects a request from a crawler, it returns a different page than the page it ret
+* page jacking: steal the content of a website and copy it into another site to get a higher paper ranking
 ## Three strategies Coordination of Distributed Crawling
  * Independent: no coordination, every process follows its extracted links
  * Dynamic assignment: a central coordinator dynamically divides the web into small partitions and assigns each partition to a process